scottsss123/particle-sim/README.md

 # particle-sim
-Noita-like particle simulation
+Falling sand particle simulation
-Python proof of concept made in a couple hours
+With small python proof of concept
-C++ with SFML main project
+Made with C++ and SDL